What is a triceps tendon tear?

 The triceps tendon attaches the triceps muscle to the elbow.
-It can be partially or completely torn due to:
+A triceps tendon tear can be caused by:

 - Throwing activities